-Jack Ginsberg is a passionate supporter of South African contemporary art and founding patron of The Ampersand Foundation (TAF), a non-profit charitable Trust which rewards excellence in the visual arts by granting Ampersand Fellowship Awards to young professional South African contemporary visual artists and arts administrators.
-These prestigious awards enable artists to visit New York and its museums and galleries, thereby benefiting the artists’ career development.
-These Awards offer recipients a funded two month residency at the Ampersand apartment in New York.
+Ginsberg is a founding patron of The Ampersand Foundation, a non-profit charitable Trust which rewards excellence in the visual arts by granting Ampersand Fellowship Awards to young professional South African contemporary visual artists and arts administrators.
+These prestigious awards offer artists a funded two-month residency at the Ampersand apartment in New York, enabling them to visit New York’s museums and galleries, thereby benefiting their career development.
 The fund also supports local artists by buying their artwork and donating it to museums and galleries.

-Ginsberg received the 2014 Inyathelo Award for Philanthropy in the Arts.
 The Inyathelo Philanthropy Awards were established in 2007 by The South African Institute for Advancement to acknowledge, celebrate and profile those who have committed their personal resources towards broader social development in South Africa.
-Ginsberg now joins a list of over eighty philanthropists including the likes of Archbishop Emeritus Desmond Tutu.
+Ginsberg received the 2014 Inyathelo Award for Philanthropy in the Arts, joining a list of over eighty philanthropists including the likes of Archbishop Emeritus Desmond Tutu.

-BASA describes Ginsberg “as the epitome of a true art patron.”
+Ginsberg is the epitome of a true art patron.